About the Bakehouse Art Complex

-The Bakehouse is comprised of approximately 100 Miami-based resident and associate artists of diverse backgrounds.
-The artists work in a range of media, from painting to performance, with their artistic practices varying from traditional to experimental.
-Regardless, they find a place to create and innovate at the Bakehouse.
+The Bakehouse is comprised of approximately 100 resident and associate artists, deriving from a rich diversity of backgrounds.
+Their work represents a broad range of media and practices, from painting to performance, from traditional to experimental.

-Currently, the Bakehouse is one of the oldest art studio complexes in Miami and houses approximately 50 studios of varying sizes, two galleries, a classroom, a print room, photography lab, ceramics facilities, and woodworking and welding areas.
-These spaces, usually unavailable outside of university campuses, has and continues to enable artists to work, make, discover, learn and share their practices with each other and the broader community.
+Bakehouse is one of the oldest artist-serving organizations in Miami, with studios of varying sizes, two galleries, a classroom, print room, photography lab, ceramics facilities, and woodworking, and welding areas.
+These spaces, unavailable outside of university campuses, has and continues to enable artists to work, make, discover, learn, and share their practices and work with each other and the broader community.

-Bakehouse is now positioned for its next stage of development, seeking to play a critical role in the collective efforts to build a strong and sustainable ecosystem in Miami in which artists and the arts can thrive.
-A master plan is currently underway to determine the highest and best use of its impressive 2.5-acre campus to better serve the needs of Miami’s cultural community.
+Bakehouse now is positioned for its next stage of development, seeking to play a more critical role in the collective efforts to build a strong and sustainable ecosystem in Miami in which artists and the arts can thrive.
+A master plan is currently underway to determine the highest and best use of its impressive 2.3-acre campus to better serve the needs of Miami’s cultural community.

 We invite to you read our 2019-2024 Strategic Plan: Vision for a Future Arts Campus